DeltaHotelKilo/DWS7612-Logger/README.md

 # DWS7612-Logger
-A data logger for the DWS7612 electic meter.
+Data logger for the DWS7612 electic meter.